Falguni-M/CI-CD_with_Machine_learning/README.md

       rpm -e --nodeps curl bzip2
       yum clean all

-Now install al the requirements for the Machine learning model.<br/>
+Now install all the requirements for the Machine learning model.<br/>
 After the requirements are fulfilled use commit command to make your own image and we will use this image in our Dockerfile.<br/>

       docker commit os myimage:v2